codespede/yii2-template-renderer/README.md

 Use Cases
 ---------
-- Suppose you want to deliver the data in CSV like below:
+- Suppose you want to deliver the data in CSV format like below:
 ```
 title,image,content
 ABC,abc.jpg,Content of ABC